abinit/abipy_book/abipy_book/dfpt/lesson_dfpt.md

 Then, of course, one has to run the calculations manually, collect the results and produce nice plots to understand what is happening.

-This approach is obviously boring and error-prone if you are a human being but it is easy to implement in an algorithm and machines do not complain if they have a lot of repetitive work to do!
+This approach is obviously boring and error-prone if you are a human being, but it is easy to implement in an algorithm and machines do not complain if they have a lot of repetitive work to do!
-There are also several **technical advantages** in using this **task-based approach vs multi-datasets** but we discuss this point in more details afterwards.
+There are also several **technical advantages** in using this **task-based approach vs multi-datasets**, but we discuss this point in more details afterwards.

 If the machine could speak, it will tell you: give me an object that represents an input for GS calculations,